bgroveben/Shad0wSynd1cate/README.md

 ### What We Study, Practice and Present:

-`With the domain of cyber security and IT being so broad, the activities are limitless.
+`With the domain of cyber security and IT being so broad, the activities are almost limitless.
 Below is a list of some of the activities/events we will be conducting:`

 * Training/Workshops
 * Programming Workshops (Python, Ruby, etc.)